Piotras1/ha-universal-value-bar-card/README.md

 ![Standard Layout](layout1.jpg)
 ![Compact Layout](layout2.jpg)

-*Note: Please upload your screenshot as `screenshot.png` to the repository to see it here.*

 ## Installation
 1. Ensure you have `button-card` installed.
 2. Create a new **Manual Card** in your Home Assistant dashboard.